 Spring 2022 Colloquium

 Lectures begin at 3:35pm in 125 Nicholson Hall on the East Bank of the University of Minnesota-Twin Cities campus.
-As a reminder, masks are required indoors by University of Minnesota policy.
+Please note per University policy, masks are required inside all buildings through March 21, 2022.

 At this time, all events will be in-person unless otherwise stated.
 Some events may be subject to change.
 Please check back for updates or contact email@example.com for more information.